2007 (September to December)

 Batman encounters a new metahuman villain known as Remorse who has the ability to turn people into mindless slaves with his “healing” touch.
 After bringing him to justice, Bruce discovers a secret room hidden behind a bricked-up wall at Wayne Manor.
 Inside the room, Bruce listens to a recording of his father, Thomas Wayne.
 Thomas explains that over fifty years ago, he was a part of a secret organization known as “The Madmen of Gotham.”
 The Madmen were comprised of Gotham’s social, political, and financial leaders and was an elite group designed to ensure the safety and prosperity of the city.
 Bruce’s dad describes the Madmen as “a passionate and forward thinking group of men with the desire and resources to replace Metropolis as the city of the future.”
 The recordings reveal that the Madmen got into a disagreement shortly before disbanding when medical researcher Ted Galvin proposed adding psychotropic drugs into Gotham’s water supply as a means of pacifying the populace.
 After listening to the recording, Bruce attends a fashion show where an insane woman, Vera Klopis, exhibits metahuman abilities with which she can literally turn people into putty.
 Batman apprehends her and learns that both Remorse and Klopis were previously treated by the same doctor and given an experimental drug known as Neruotrol.
 Batman traces the drug to New Hope Mental Hospital and discovers that Ted Galvin is still alive.
 Batman also meets Erik Galvin, crazed son of Ted Galvin.
 Erik, having been dosed with Neurotrol by his father since birth, inhibits strong telepathic abilities, which he uses to take over the hospital.
 Batman battles a horde of mental patients, while his own mind is raided by Erik.
 Erik begins to take control of every citizen in Gotham, but Batman is able to stop him using an anti-Nuerotrol agent synthesized by Alfred (based upon Thomas Wayne’s design).
 The Galvins tragically perish when a news helicopter crashes into them.
 The biggest impact of this tale is that Bruce and Alfred learn that Ted Galvin had begun lacing the Gotham Reservoir with Neurotrol fifty years ago!
 Nuerotrol laced in Gotham’s water supply is an absolute factor in why there are so many crazy super-villains in Gotham today.

-–FLASHBACK: Batman apprehends Poison Ivy, but not before she murders the business owners of a large luxury home development company which has not been very kind to nature (as seen through flashback in Joker’s Asylum: Poison Ivy #1).
+–FLASHBACK: From Joker’s Asylum: Poison Ivy #1.
+Batman apprehends Poison Ivy, but not before she murders the business owners of a large luxury home development company which has not been very kind to nature.
 Joker narrates this flashback entirely, so it is possible sections of this tale is apocryphal.
 However, the basic elements of this tale are probably canon.

 –Batman: Death and the Maidens #1-9